nsg-ethz/mini_internet_project/platform/README.md

 where 2.108.0.1 is an IP address of a host in AS2.
 You can see the path used by the packets to reach the destination IP.

 By default, the measurement container is connected to the router ZURI in every transit AS.
 You can see this in the config file `config/router_config_full.txt`.
 The second column of the ZURI row is `MEASUREMENT` which means that the measurement container is connected to the ZURI router, but you can edit this file so that the measurement container is connected to another router instead.
 If for an AS none of the routers is connected to the measurement container (e.g., like in `config/router_config_small.txt`) then you can't run a traceroute from that AS using the measurement container.
+For instance in [config_2020](config_2020) configuration files, you can't use the measurement platform to run a traceroute from a Tier1 or a Stub AS.

 #### Connectivity matrix